Hugh Greenwood: National team

+Greenwood joined an Australian squad for the 2015 World University Games in Gwangju, South Korea.

 AFL career

 While at New Mexico, Greenwood was approached by several AFL teams, but he knocked them back to continue with basketball.
 By mid-August 2015, however, Greenwood had lost the motivation to play basketball and subsequently retired from the game to pursue AFL.
 After training with the Adelaide Football Club for two weeks, Greenwood signed a two-year category B rookie contract with the club on 4 September 2015.

 In 2016, Greenwood made a smooth transition into the Crows' State League side after an eight-year hiatus from competitive football.
 He played every game of the season, impressing in roles through the midfield and half-forward.
 He showed strong physicality and developed his ball skills throughout the year, averaging 16 disposals and kicking 25 goals from 21 games, and helped the club reach the SANFL finals for the first time.
 As a result, he finished sixth in the State League Club Champion award.

 On 10 May 2017, the Crows promoted Greenwood to their senior list as possible cover for the concussed Tom Lynch, naming him as an emergency for their Round 8 clash.
 A week later, the Crows named Greenwood to make his debut on 20 May 2017 against the Brisbane Lions at the Gabba.
 In his debut, he kicked three first-half goals and finished with 15 disposals, two marks and nine tackles in helping Adelaide defeat Brisbane 140–60.
 Greenwood quickly became an important part of Adelaide's midfield and impressed in his first season at AFL level, having a mature body and kicking with high efficiency.
 He was a member of the Crows' 2017 Grand Final side.